-Topics Map > College of Letters and Science > Academic & Curricular Administration > Program Development > Centers and Institutes
+Topics Map > Academic & Curricular Administration > Program Changes & Development > Centers and Institutes

 Faculty and staff often pursue interdisciplinary activities under the auspices of a center or institute.
 These tend to be flexible organizational structures that allow department-based individuals to cross department, school, and college boundaries in order to pay focused attention to a particular topic or problem.
 All centers and institutes that present themselves as formal UW-Madison units must be approved and recognized through formal governance processes.
 These processes signal the interest and intention of the faculty, which has created guidelines governing creating, changing, and discontinuing these units.